tmaguire/GeoScout/src/docs/disclaimer.md

 remove a link which may have gone 'bad'.
 </p>
 <p>
-Please also be aware that when you leave our website/app, other sites may have different privacy policies and terms which are beyond our control.
+Please also be aware that when you leave our web-app, other sites may have different privacy policies and terms which are beyond our control.
 Please be sure to check the Privacy Policies of these sites as well as their "Terms of Service" before